 There were a ton of developers there all eager to show you their latest projects.
 Some of these were proof of concepts and others were already released online.
 There were game for pretty much every major platform, Switch, PS4, Xbox One, PC, and mobile and it was great to see so many unique game concepts come to life.
 While not every game will be everyone’s cup of tea, there was enough variety to go around.

 Of the games I got to experience, here are just a few of my favorites.
+I’m definitely going to buy them when they’re released!
+However, I might need a new ps4 internal hard drive so that I have enough data storage to actually play them!
 Not only were these games fun to play, but the people behind them are also awesome so hopefully you’ll see some future IndustryTalks with these great developers soon!

 Starting off there’s Fabraz.
 They were there last year and showed off Slime-San.
 A game that’s now out for the Switch that also has a physical version on the way thanks to Limited Run.
 They were showing off their next title, Spirit Sphere DX which is a fun pong style game for the Switch that is very addicting.
 This is also available now!